-This unit of competency covers the skills and knowledge needed to operate typical stand-alone dual phase separation equipment as used in a chemical, oil/hydrocarbons or metalliferous minerals processing plant, and solving problems with separation processes.
+This unit of competency covers the skills and knowledge needed to operate typical powered dual phase separation equipment as used in a chemical, oil/hydrocarbons or metalliferous minerals processing plant.
+It also includes solving problems with separation processes and the equipment, including the driver powering the separation equipment.